kiranwood/LHL-SQL-Project/cleaning_data.md

 WITH transactions AS
 	(
 	SELECT		visitid,
-			LPAD(fullvisitorid::varchar, 19, '0') as visitorid,
+			LPAD(fullvisitorid::varchar, 19, '0') AS visitorid,
-			totaltransactionrevenue/1000000 as revenue,
+			totaltransactionrevenue/1000000 AS revenue,
 			CASE
 			WHEN city LIKE '%not available%' THEN 'N/A'
 			ELSE city